-Moreover, as explained below, appropriate guidance is couched in terms of a L{A90} criterion.
+Moreover, as explained below in Section 11.3.2.2.1, appropriate guidance is couched in terms of a L{A90} criterion.
 Best practice guidance in the IoA GPG states that " L{A90} levels should be determined from calculated L{Aeq} levels by subtraction of 2 dB".
 Therefore, a 2dB reduction has been applied to the noise model output.
 All predicted noise levels in this chapter are presented in terms of L{A90} , i.e. this reduction of 2dB is included the values presented.
-In the interest of clarity, the levels presented in the tables above are the corrected levels following the adding of +2dB for uncertainty and subtracting of 2dB to obtain the L{A90} and the noise-sensitive location.
+In the interest of clarity, the levels presented in the tables above are the corrected levels following the adding of +1dB for uncertainty and subtracting of 2dB to obtain the L{A90} and the noise-sensitive location.